OliverColeman/ahni/README.txt

 For example:
 java -jar ahni.jar or3.properties

-(decent documentation for all the available parameters coming eventually...)
+See properties/test-pass-through-flip.properties for an example properties file describing the function of each parameter.

 DEVELOPMENT AND CREATING NEW EXPERIMENTS